 Storage Suggestions

-When you want to serve it again, reheat it in a pan on the stove or in a microwave-safe bowl.
-If you think it has become a little dry, then you can sprinkle a little water while reheating.
+When you want to serve it again, reheat it on a stove or microwave.
+If it has become dry, sprinkle a little water while reheating.

 You Might Also Like